stockbal/hana-scheduler/README.md

 - a `JSON` file that can be deployed together with the application at path `/src/jobconfig.json`.

-In both cases the `JSON` configuration must be provided in the following format
+In both cases the `JSON` configuration must be provided in the following format:

 ```json
 [